Pine Mountain Riflemen

 We shoot steel buffalo with Black Powder Cartridge Rifles and with other fun guns!

-Mostly we shoot off cross-sticks while sitting on stools, with the option of shooting prone off short sticks.
+Mostly we shoot off cross sticks sitting on stools or armless chairs with the option of shooting prone off short cross-sticks.
 Some matches (Little Q, 22, quarter-bore, pistol-cartridge lever) we shoot the close target off-hand.
 Iron sights only, with the option of using vintage scopes with BPCR, shooting in the “open” class.
 Lead bullets only except military bolt guns can use jacketed bullets.

 When: